EPHS Course Selection Hub

 - PSEO Information

-- 2024-25 Course Guide
+- 2025-26 Course Guide

 Introduction

-Dear Eden Prairie High School Students and Families,
+Dear Eden Prairie High School students and families,

-Opportunities await in the 2024-2025 school year for each of our students to maximize their high school experience.
+Opportunities await in the 2025-26 school year for each of our students to maximize their high school experience.
 We look forward to partnering with you in that pursuit!

 Jaysen Anderson